datumbox/VernamVeil/README.md

 >
 > When decoding, you **must** use the exact same parameters (such as `--chunk-size`, `--delimiter-size`, `--padding-range`, `--decoy-ratio`, `--auth-encrypt`, and `--vectorise`) as you did during encoding.
 >
-> For example, the following will **fail** with a `MAC tag mismatch` error because the chunk size differs between encoding and decoding:
+> For example, the following will **fail** with a `MAC tag mismatch` error because the `--chunk-size` parameter differs between encoding and decoding:
 >
 > ```commandline
-> vernamveil encode --infile plain.txt --outfile encrypted.dat
+> vernamveil encode --infile plain.txt --outfile encrypted.dat --chunk-size 2048
-> vernamveil decode --infile encrypted.dat --outfile decrypted.txt --fx-file fx.py --seed-file seed.bin --chunk-size 1024
+> vernamveil decode --infile encrypted.dat --outfile decrypted.txt --chunk-size 1024 --fx-file fx.py --seed-file seed.bin
 > ```
 >
 > **Always use identical parameters for both encoding and decoding.** Any mismatch will result in decryption failure.